goldshtn/LiveStacks/README.md

 # LiveStacks

 This tool records, aggregates, and displays call stacks from interesting ETW events across the system.
 It resolves .NET symbols by using the CLRMD library to inspect the CLR data structures, which means it does not require CLR rundown events or NGen PDB files to be generated.
 On the other hand, it works only in live mode, when the collection and analysis happens on the target system.
+Importantly, if the target process exits before the tool had a chance to print stacks, symbol resolution will fail, so it is more suitable for longer-running processes.

 > NOTE: This project is not done.
 There are still some unimplemented features, and the code hasn't been extensively tested.
 Caveat emptor, and pull requests welcome!